TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/v2-authoring-development-issues-sdk-powershell.md

 ## **Recommended Steps**

-Make sure that the version of the SDK, Powershell, or CLI modules is the latest available.
+Make sure that the version of the SDK, Powershell, or CLI modules is the latest available.<br>
 Use the following sources to get the latest available version:

   * [Powershell cmdlets](https://www.powershellgallery.com/packages/Az.DataFactory)
   * [Data Factory SDK](https://www.nuget.org/packages/Microsoft.Azure.Management.DataFactory/)
   * [Python Data Factory SDK](https://pypi.org/project/azure-mgmt-datafactory/)

-All versions of the AzureRM PowerShell module are outdated.
+All versions of the AzureRM PowerShell module are now outdated.
 The Az PowerShell module is the recommended PowerShell module for interacting with Azure.

 For help migrating from AzureRM PowerShell modules to Az, follow this [guide](https://docs.microsoft.com//powershell/azure/migrate-from-azurerm-to-az?view=azps-5.5.0).